kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 **Note:** The required permissions depend on the application for which the Application Token is being created.
 For an administrative application, you may want to use of the Operator, Manager, or Administrator roles, which include permissions to all methods.
 If you are creating a custom limited role, you may want to remove the ‘User’ role that is associated automatically with the user when the user is created (in step 1 above).

+### Relevant Roles

+The most likely relevant roles to assign to users of the application Token are:

+* Content ingestion
+* Content management
+* Custom metadata

+Note that roles can be either for viewing alone (read-only) or for editing as well.

 | Name        | Type | Writable | Description|
 |:------------ |:------------------:|------------------:|------------------:|